krischik/SteemRubyTutorial/Documents/Tutorial-Template.md

 * **steem-mechanize** drop in replacement for steem-api with more performant network I/O
 * **radiator** uses classic function return values and provides high level human readable data.

-Since both APIs have advantages and disadvantages sample code for both APIs will be provided so the reader ca decide which is more suitable.
+Since all APIs have advantages and disadvantages sample code for both APIs will be provided so the reader ca decide which is more suitable.

 ## Requirements